 After 5-10 minutes you’ll enter the Lone Peak Wilderness!
 The first part of the trail is very well shaded with beautiful Aspen trees.
 In Fall, the colors are amazing!

 The view begins to open up and you can finally see the ridgeline.
-Silver Lake sits just below the white rock.
+Silver Lake sits just below the saddle in the white rock.

 Cross the stream.
 In late spring/early summer, this stream can be raging and difficult to cross.
 However, since we hiked this in early October, the stream was easy to cross and the water level was very low.
 This is a good spot to stop with the dogs so they can take a quick break and drink.
 Once you cross the stream, continue right.